erikrose/peep/README.rst

 packages without revving their version numbers.
 Second, any future compromise of PyPI or its caching CDN means you could get a package that's different from the one you signed up for.
-If you wanted to guarantee known-good dependencies for your deployment, you had to either run a local PyPI mirror, manually uploading packages as you vetted them, or else check everything into a vendor library, necessitating a lot of fooling around with your VCS (or maintaining custom tooling) to do upgrades.
+If you wanted to guarantee known-good dependencies for your deployment, you had to either run a local PyPI mirror--manually uploading packages as you vetted them--or else check everything into a vendor library, necessitating a lot of fooling around with your VCS (or maintaining custom tooling) to do upgrades.